asciamanna/asciamanna.github.io/_posts/2017-10-22-delivery-feedback-and-iteration.md

 #### The Workers vs. the Decision Makers

 This separation of workers and decision makers has a very negative consequence.
 It results in teams being handed prescriptive solutions (as requirements) instead of working closely with their customers to discover and solve problems.
 Great software does not get created by telling teams exactly what to build.
 Delivering prescriptive solutions to teams limits their creativity, limits the possible solution space, and damages morale.
-The best developers will move on to help other company's solve their business problems.
+The best developers will move on to help other companies solve their business problems.

 ### Iterating